 - Check your accounts for unauthorized charges or debits regularly.
 Sometimes fraudsters will process a small debit or charge against your account and return to add more charges if the first transaction goes through.
 If you have online or mobile access to your accounts, check your transactions regularly.
 If you receive paper statements, be sure to open them and review them closely.

 - Report a suspicious charge or debit immediately.
 Contact your bank or card provider immediately if you suspect an unauthorized debit or charge.
 If a thief charges items to your account, you should cancel the card and have it replaced before more transactions come through.
 Even if you’re not sure that PIN information was taken, consider changing your PIN just to be on the safe side.

 - Submit a complaint if you have an issue with your bank or card provider’s response.

-Take a look at some additional security suggestions.
+.
 If you have more questions about bank accounts and services, check out Ask CFPB, our online, database of frequently asked financial questions and answers.